Together, we’ll dive into insights, guidance, and practices on:

 In September 2021, Dnata became the first global air and travel services provider to join the International Air Transport Association’s 25by2025 initiative, which strives to advance gender diversity in the aviation industry.
 In 2022, through intentional and strategic actions, they surpassed their initial goal of achieving 25% representation of women in senior roles and are now looking to continue their momentum into 2023.

-Join Nicole Stewart, Organisational Behaviour Manager at Dnata, to learn how Dnata levered data and strategic planning to achieve their goals, as well as the actions they are taking to facilitate improvements in the employee experience for underrepresented groups.
+Nicole Stewart, Organisational Behaviour Manager at Dnata, shares how Dnata leveraged data and strategic planning to achieve their goals and the actions they are taking to facilitate improvements in the employee experience for underrepresented groups.

 Dnata (Dubai National Air Travel Agency) is an Emirati airport services provider which provides aircraft ground handling, cargo, travel and flight catering services across five continents.
 Dnata has over 10,000 employees and is part of the Emirates Group.